CamHardy/game_backend/README.md

 This project uses an Express server as an API for the PostGresQL database.

+## TODO:
+- [ ] turso dropped support for sequelize, either migrate to a new ORM or find a new DBaaS
+- [ ] change POST update requests to their correct PUT & PATCH equivalents

 ## Running Locally

 Make sure to have your database running, then copy .env.example to .env and update the values appropriately.